nuaays/python-machine-learning-book-cn/Chapter1.md

 Considering the example of e-mail spam filtering, we can train a model using a supervised machine learning algorithm on a corpus of labeled e-mail, e-mail that are correctly marked as spam or not-spam, to predict whether a new e-mail belongs to either of the two categories.
 A supervised learning task with discrete class labels, such as in the previous e-mail spam-filtering example, is also called a classification task.
 Another subcategory of supervised learning is regression, where the outcome signal is a continuous value:
 考虑到垃圾邮件过滤的例子，我们可以使用监督学习算法在一系列被正确标记邮件上训练一个模型，以预测一封新邮件属于垃圾邮件还是正常邮件。一个针对有离散类标签的监督学习任务，比如在之前垃圾邮件过滤的例子中，也被叫做一个分类任务。另外一个监督学习的子类是回归，回归中的输出是一个连续值

+Classification for predicting class labels Classification is a subcategory of supervised learning where the goal is to predict the categorical class labels of new instances based on past observations.
+Those class labels are discrete, unordered values that can be understood as the group memberships of the instances.
+The previously mentioned example of e-mail-spam detection represents a typical example of a binary classification task, where the machine learning algorithm learns a set of rules in order to distinguish between two possible classes: spam and non-spam e-mail.

+However, the set of class labels does not have to be of a binary nature.
+The predictive model learned by a supervised learning algorithm can assign any class label that was presented in the training dataset to a new, unlabeled instance.
+A typical example of a multi-class classification task is handwritten character recognition.
+Here, we could collect a training dataset that consists of multiple handwritten examples of each letter in the alphabet.
+Now, if a user provides a new handwritten character via an input device, our predictive model will be able to predict the correct letter in the alphabet with certain accuracy.
+However, our machine learning system would be unable to correctly recognize any of the digits zero to nine, for example, if they were not part of our training dataset.

+The following figure illustrates the concept of a binary classification task given 30 training samples: 15 training samples are labeled as negative class (circles) and 15 training samples are labeled as positive class (plus signs).
+In this scenario, our dataset is two-dimensional, which means that each sample has two values associated with it: Classification for predicting class labels and Classification for predicting class labels.
+Now, we can use a supervised machine learning algorithm to learn a rule—the decision boundary represented as a black dashed line—that can separate those two classes and classify new data into each of those two categories given its Classification for predicting class labels and Classification for predicting class labels values:

+Regression for predicting continuous outcomes
+We learned in the previous section that the task of classification is to assign categorical, unordered labels to instances.
+A second type of supervised learning is the prediction of continuous outcomes, which is also called regression analysis.
+In regression analysis, we are given a number of predictor (explanatory) variables and a continuous response variable (outcome), and we try to find a relationship between those variables that allows us to predict an outcome.

+For example, let's assume that we are interested in predicting the Math SAT scores of our students.
+If there is a relationship between the time spent studying for the test and the final scores, we could use it as training data to learn a model that uses the study time to predict the test scores of future students who are planning to take this test.

+Note
+The term regression was devised by Francis Galton in his article Regression Towards Mediocrity in Hereditary Stature in 1886.
+Galton described the biological phenomenon that the variance of height in a population does not increase over time.
+He observed that the height of parents is not passed on to their children but the children's height is regressing towards the population mean.

+The following figure illustrates the concept of linear regression.
+Given a predictor variable x and a response variable y, we fit a straight line to this data that minimizes the distance—most commonly the average squared distance—between the sample points and the fitted line.
+We can now use the intercept and slope learned from this data to predict the outcome variable of new data: